zynksoftware/Zynk-Workflow/docs/_documentation/Sage-One-Connector/Downloading-Stock-Items-from-Sage-One.md

 ---
-slug: downloading-products-from-sage-one
+slug: downloading-stock-items-from-sage-one
-redirect_from: "/article/854-download-products"
-title: Downloading Products from Sage One
+title: Downloading Stock Items from Sage One
 ---
-This task will download Products from your instance of Sage One.
+This task will download stock items from your instance of Sage One.

 ## Settings
 ### Sage One Connection